cjerdonek/groome-python-expected/docs/releasing.md

     $ git tag -m "version annotation" "0.1.0"

-To push a tag to GitHub:
+To push a tag to a remote repository:

     $ git push --tags <repository> 0.1.0